 It depends.
-The IRB realizes that many projects, such as minimal risk student research projects, have tight deadlines and is dedicated to providing a quick turnaround.
-A faster response time is dependant, in part, on whether
+The IRB realizes that many projects, such as minimal risk student research projects, have tight deadlines.
+Therefore, we are dedicated to providing a quick turnaround.
+A faster response time is dependent, in part, on whether

-- the application is neatly and completely filled out and easy to understand
+- the application is completely filled out and easy to understand

-- copies of all pertinent materials are included in an ordered appendix
+- all pertinent supporting materials are included in an ordered and labeled appendix

 - the project is of minimal risk and complexity with the risk factors recognized and managed